Home » Dessert Recipes » Blueberry Dump Cake

 A SIMPLE CAKE RECIPE

 Ever wonder what makes Blueberry Dump Cake so delicious?
 I think it’s because it is so easy.
 A small bit of effort and you can have an absolutely delicious dessert in no time!
 All you need is pie filling, cake mix, and some blueberries!
-It tastes amazing and is sure to satisfy those sweet cravings.
-With only six pantry staple ingredients, you can whip up this yummy treat in minutes!
+It is one of my favorite easy desserts to make.
+Most of the time I already have all the ingredients in my pantry.

 A serving utensil getting a serving of Blueberry Dump Cake out of the dish.